Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Numerical simulations

-\paragraph{Definitions of the laminin and fibronectin concentrations and the ECM density} Consistently with the experimental set-up employed in~\citep[Figure 1A]{goodman1989e8}, in the two-dimensional setting, we let laminin and fibronectin be distributed along parallel stripes which run along the $x_2$ direction (see Appendix~\ref{sec:numdets}).
+Consistently with the experimental set-up employed in~\cite[Figure 1A]{goodman1989e8}, in the two-dimensional setting, we let laminin and fibronectin be distributed along parallel stripes which run along the $x_2$ direction.
+In the one-dimensional setting, we let laminin be distributed along the stripe running along the $x$ direction.
+Full details on the definitions of the laminin and fibronectin concentrations and the ECM density in the one- and two-dimensional settings are provided in Section~\ref{sec:numdets}, and illustrated in Figure~\ref{fig:ex}, in the Supplementary Materials.